 Question Answer 1 Identify a point in the extract where a sound effect could be used.
 Say why it would be effective at that point.
 There are many opportunities for the use of sound effects in the extract.
 Allow any reasonable suggestion that can be justified from the text.
 A suggestion of an appropriate sound effect for the identified point in the extract.
-A reason why this would be effective.
-A reason why this would be effective.
+1 Mark A reason why this would be effective.
 1 Mark

-Question Answer 2 What impression would you want the actor playing SHAH JAHAN to create in Act One, Scene Five?
-Suggest one way in which he could do this.
-Agra Fort has been surrounded by AURANGZEB's forces, trapping his father SHAH JAHAN (the Emperor) inside.
+Question Answer 2 What impression would you want the actor playing SHAH Jacreate in Act One, Scene Five?
+Suggest one way in which h this.
+2 Agra Fort has been surrounded by AURANGZEB's forces, trapping his father SHAH JAHAN (the Emperor) inside.
 Candidates are likely to focus on the anger and frustration that SHAH JAHAN is feeling.
 Allow any suggestions that can be justified from the identified section of text.
 A suggestion as to the intended impression.
 1 Mark An explanation of one way in which this could be achieved.
 1 Mark